Gold $2,562.88 -0.01

 While precious metals are often considered valuable assets for diversification and as a hedge against different types of inflation, certain characteristics can make them less liquid than other financial assets.

-Primarily, the liquidity of precious metals, such as gold coins, can be influenced by their physical nature.
-While gold and silver have market prices, the exact value of specific items depends on factors like rarity, condition, and collectibility.
+Primarily, the liquidity of precious metals, such as gold coins and bars, can be influenced by their physical nature.
+While gold and silver have market prices, the exact value of specific items depends on factors like rarity, condition, and collectability.
 This can make it more challenging to quickly find a buyer at an agreed price, unlike assets with a universally recognized value.

 Moreover, market conditions can vary widely based on current demand and supply dynamics.
 In times of low demand, you might find it harder to sell your precious metals at the desired price, or it might take longer to find a willing buyer, affecting their liquidity.